plasware/two-phase-selection/README.md

 # two-phase-selection

 Code of the paper "A Two-Phase Recall-and-Select Framework for Fast Model Selection".
 Two phases refers to coarse recall and fine selection.
+The file tech-report-137.pdf is the appendix of our paper.

 ## Coarse-Recall